 Profiles in "Terrorism" Expertise Area

-• Simpson is a political historian whose work examines challenges to American geopolitical dominance from foreign entities, as well a threats posed terrorist organizations.
+• Mark Simpson is a political scientist, whose work examines challenges to American geopolitical dominance from foreign entities, presidential campaigns and elections, and threats posed by terrorist organizations.

 • Corman is the director of the Center for Strategic Communication and researcher in strategic communication, counterterrorism, organizational communication, narrative, framing, text analysis, and networks.

-• Rothenberg is the co-director of the Center on the Future of War, working on human rights, international law, and conflict.
+• Rothenberg is the co-director of the Future Security Initiative and professor of practice, working on human rights, international law, and conflict.

 • Erik Luna is the Amelia D. Lewis Professor of Constitutional and Criminal Law.
 He teaches and writes primarily in the areas of criminal law and criminal procedure.